Content | Navigation |

 The position description states:

-This is a newly-formed, benefited position serving as an independent, impartial, and informal resource for NDSU faculty with a focus on early-stage, informal dispute resolution.
+This is a benefited position serving as an independent, impartial, informal and confidential resource for NDSU academics and graduate students with a focus on early-stage, informal dispute resolution.
 The ombudsperson is not an advocate for individuals or the university but rather a facilitator of fairness.
 The ombudsperson shall 1) help establish and then maintain the ombudsperson office, 2) assist with the resolution of conflicts and concerns, 3) serve as a resource of information and referral, 4) provide advice and guidance on policies and procedures, 5) conduct periodic faculty training and outreach, 6) prepare annual and other reports, 7) identify problem areas within the university, 8) recommend areas for improvement to university policies and procedures, 9) follow IOA standards and best practices, and 10) develop professional skills through IOA membership and regular training.
-The ombudsperson undergoes an annual evaluation by the Provost through a process of self-assessment, client assessment, and a qualitative and quantitative assessment conducted by a committee appointed by the Faculty Senate.

 II.
 PURPOSE & SCOPE OF SERVICES: